animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 ## Phase 3: Distribution & Amplification
 - Maximize the reach and business impact of every published YouTube video through systematic multi-channel distribution, content repurposing, paid amplification, and strategic partnerships.
-- Focus on extending the lifespan of each video while driving awareness, engagement, and qualified pipeline.
+-Focus on extending the lifespan of each video while increasing awareness, engagement, and qualified pipeline.

 ### *Step 1: Maximize Distribution & Repurposing*
 - Treat every published YouTube video as a multi-channel content asset rather than a single platform upload.